 I am a feltmaker and textile artist based in mid Cornwall.
 I work with both new and found wools, fibres and materials and also include wood and wire in my work.
-My garden and the natural world are the focus of my creative work.
+My garden and the natural world are the focus and inspiration for my creative work.

 Seeds of ideas – planted into pots – nurturing and flowering.

 Drawing, mark-making, writing and observation are central to my creative practice.
-I like the simplicity and creative opportunities afforded by working in pen, ink and watercolour.
+I also enjoy the simplicity and creative opportunities afforded by working in pen, ink and watercolour.

 Following completion of a degree in Contemporary Creative Practice I reconected with my garden and this has supported my growth and change of direction creatively, intellectually, physically and spiritually.
 My felted pieces evolve organically, contain elements of experimentation and always begin with the seed of an idea.

-I am a member of the International Feltmakers Association and am currently studying for my Certificate in Felting Techniques.
+I am a member of the International Feltmaker’s Association.
 I continue to invest in my own knowledge and skills with continued learning and attendance at workshops.
 Alongside this I share skills and techniques with others through the delivery of my own workshops encouraging creativity for all ages.
 The emphasis is that we should all aim to do the best we can with what we have.

 How I Work